isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-duplicate.md

     The settings apply to all selected placements.

-    By default, the new placements are assigned to the original advertisers and campaigns, have flight schedules that begin on the current day, are paused, and don't include the original ads.
+    By default, the new placements are for the original ad type, are assigned to the original advertisers and campaigns, have flight schedules that begin on the current day, are paused, and don't include the original ads.

 1. Click **Save**.